aiidateam/aiida-core/docs/source/developer_guide/plugins/contributing.rst

 Developing The Plugin System
 ============================

+.. note:: this page is intended for people wanting to contribute to the plugin system in ``aiida_core`` and is not needed for people who just want to contribute a plugin.

 Design Principles
 +++++++++++++++++

-1. Only restrict plugin developers when really necessary
+1. Only restrict plugin developers when really necessary;

-1. Avoid schema changes whenever reasonably possible
+2. Avoid schema changes whenever reasonably possible;

-1. Finding and loading plugins must be as fast as the plugin allows (especially for cli commands).
-In other words, directly importing a plugin class should not be noticeably faster than using the pluginloader / factory
+3. Finding and loading plugins must be as fast as the plugin allows, especially for command-line ("cli") commands.
+In other words, directly importing a plugin class should not be noticeably faster than using the pluginloader/factory;

-1. Implement as a drop-in replacement, provide backwards compatibility at first, think about changing interfaces if / when the old system is dropped
+4. Implement as a drop-in replacement, provide backwards compatibility at first, think about changing interfaces if/when the old system is dropped;

-1. plugin management should be as user friendly from ipython as from the cli.
+5. plugin management should be as user friendly from ipython as from the cli.

 Mini-Spec
 +++++++++